DanteUkraine/playwright-elements/README.md

 *Playwright elements helps you to create reusable components with ability to add child elements, methods and call them in chain.
 Reduce amount of your code in page object, or even use elements without page object.*

+*Playwright-elements facilitates the representation of a web component's tree structure, where each component can have multiple descendants, and all elements within the tree inherit the Locator API.
+Each element enables the invocation of both descendant elements and methods from the Locator API, allowing to construct an invocation-chain of calls involving elements and synchronous methods.*

 ***Installation:*** `npm install -D playwright-elements`

 ***IMPORTANT:*** playwright elements is not standalone framework, it requires: